Palenchuekla/TFG/README.md

 # TFG
 José Antonio López Palenzuela bachelor's thesis repository.

-The goal of the project is to implement a ML/DL model that correctly estimates a person's legal age (over or under 18) based on a panoramic radiography of it's teeth (ortopantomographies).
+The goal of the project was to implement a ML/DL model that correctly estimates a person's legal age (age >= 18?) based on a panoramic radiography of it's teeth (ortopantomographies).
 In other words, a binary classifer of images.
-Images used to implement the actual models can not be included for obvious reasons.
-Keeping this in mind, this repository stores a copy of the implemented software that can be used outside this project along with some examples of use that do not contain sensible data.
+Images used to implement the actual models can not be included for legal reasons.
+This repository stores the key functionalities developed for the project along with some examples on this software was used.
+Notice that neither of the examples contain sensible data.

 # Repository Content
-- `env.yml`: Exported conda enviroment to get all packages, libraries and dependencies needed to use project's code.
+- [env.yml](env.yml): Exported conda enviroment to get all packages, libraries and dependencies needed to execute project's code.
-- `code/utilites`: Folder containing the key funtionalities of the project.
+- [utilities](./code/utilities): Folder containing the key funtionalities of the project.
-- `code/XXXX.ipynb`: Jupyter Notebook to show how the key funcitonalities were be used.
-No sensitive data included.
+- [Example 1](./code/experiment_example.ipynb): Jupyter Notebook to showing how to use some of the key functionalities of the project [RAMDataset](./code/utilities/dataset.py), [SingleLogitResnet](./code/utilities/model.py), [LRFind](./code/utilities/lrfind.py), [MixUp](./code/utilities/mixup.py) and [train](./code/utilities/train.py).
+Notebook cannot be executed, as the dataset is not of public.
 - `results`: Folder containing the results of some the `code` notebooks.